 Several weeks after filing your Chapter 7 bankruptcy petition and schedules you will attend a hearing with your Phoenix Chapter 7 bankruptcy attorney called a 341(a) Meeting of Creditors.
 This meeting will permit the bankruptcy trustee who oversees your Chapter 7 bankruptcy to ask you detailed questions under oath about the information provided in your schedules.
 The meeting is typically brief, informal and rarely attended by creditors with the exception of a representative from your mortgage company if you own a home.
 If there are no issues that arise at the 341(a) Meeting of Creditors, you will receive a discharge within a few weeks.
 This will result in a discharge of almost all of your unsecured financial obligations.

 Stone Rose Law is committed to helping those drowning in debt to obtain a new start without the oppressive burden of massive debt.
 We are firmly committed to helping those saddled by debt overcome financial crisis and rebuild their financial lives.
-A Phoenix Chapter 7 bankruptcy can provide the critical foundation to reclaiming your economic wellbeing.
+A Phoenix Chapter 13 Bankruptcy or Chapter 7 Bankruptcy can provide the critical foundation to reclaiming your economic wellbeing.
 We have helped many families just like you from all walks of life, and our knowledgeable team is prepared to discuss customizing an effective bankruptcy solution to fit your individual financial circumstance.
 We recognize the financial obstacles faced by many Phoenix families and businesses and want to guide your back to financial security.
-We offer a free initial consultation so call Stone Rose Law today at 480-498-8998 to get answers regarding filing a Phoenix Chapter 7 bankruptcy.
+We offer a free initial consultation so call Stone Rose Law today at 480-498-8998 or reach out online to get answers regarding filing a Phoenix Chapter 7 bankruptcy.